ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/basics.dotnet.markdown

 {PANEL: Query-Flow}

-Queries in RavenDB can be defined in Studio by [RQL](../../indexes/querying/what-is-rql), our query language, or in the [Session with LINQ syntax](../../client-api/session/querying/how-to-query).
+Queries in RavenDB can be defined in Studio with [RQL](../../indexes/querying/what-is-rql), our query language, or in the [Session with LINQ syntax](../../client-api/session/querying/how-to-query).
 Each query must match an index in order to return the results.
-If no index exists to satisfy the query, an Auto-Index will be created automatically.
+If no index exists to satisfy the query and if a specific index isn't specified, an Auto-Index will be created automatically.

 The full query flow is as follows:

 1. `from index | collection`
   - First step.
 When a query is issued, it locates the appropriate index.
     If our query specifies that index, the task is simple - use this index.
-Otherwise, a query analysis takes place and an auto-index is created.
+    Otherwise, a query analysis takes place and an auto-index is created if no auto-index can already satisfy the query.

 2. `where`
   - When we have our index, we scan it for records that match the query predicate.